As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Different parts of the kiln will reach the desired temperature more quickly than others.
 The hold time allows all parts of the kiln to catch up so that the temperature evens out.

 Orton Ceramics point out that heat does not distribute evenly in a kiln.
 Hot air will tend to rise to the top of the kiln and cooler air will linger at the bottom.
 Time is needed to allow the heat to radiate evenly.
-A hold time helps the center of the kiln catch up so that that pottery all reaches the required temperature.
+A hold time helps the center of the kiln catch up so that the pottery all reaches the required temperature.

 ‘Soaking’ the Clay and Glaze